Placing a booking

 - Our fares and schedules database may at times become temporarily de-synchronized from that of a European rail carrier.
 This typically happens when train schedules are being updated for summer and winter travel.
 During summer, additional trains may be added to accommodate the increased volume of travelers, whereas winter usually has extra trains being removed.

-Just call our Contact Center normal business hours to make changes to your order.
+Just call our Contact Center normal business hours to make changes to your booking.
 As long as it hasn’t been invoiced yet, it’s usually not a problem to fix it.
 However, please note that an exchange fee and price change may be applicable depending on what needs to be changed.

 I recently saw a fare on your website that I can’t find anymore.
 Why?